 Once an event has occurred it is registered in the Data Acquisition (DAQ) system and stored on a computer via an interface program.
 For this use case a software package called PAASS-LC [2] will be used as it provides both acquisition and analysis frameworks.
-However, this package is not designed for the specific use case of time and energy signal retrieval from multiple detectors simultaneously to register individual events.
+However, this framework is not capably of finding events which have occurred in coincidence.
 But rather it is designed in a general manner that allows it to be extended by a researcher to accommodate for their specific use case.
+Also, PAASS-LC is purely a command line tool making it not very user friendly.